 The most commonly used mint variety for a mint julep is spearmint.
 Spearmint has a pleasantly sweet taste and a strong minty aroma.

-How Should I Serve a Mint Julep?
+How Should I Serve a Mint Julep Mocktail?

 Mint juleps are typically served in a metal cup, such as a silver or pewter cup, to keep the drink ice cold.

-Did you like the mint julep mocktail recipe?
+Did you like the non-alcoholic mint julep mocktail recipe?
 Try my cherry Mojito mocktail recipe as well!
 Leave your comment below and If you make this recipe, be sure to tag your photos #yummynotes

 Looking For More Refreshing Drink Recipes?